dallasbrooks/Optimazaiton_Testing/README.md

 # Optimization Testing

-A place to practice creating more efficient algorithms for simple problems
+A place to practice creating more efficient algorithms for common problems